Modeling Concurrent Multi-Agent Systems: The Complexity of Verification

 There are two important points for discussion regarding the verification problem.
 The first point regards the use of a model-gap argument (see Section~\ref{realizabilitydiscussion}) when establishing the lower bound for the explicit model in Section~\ref{explicitlowerboundverificationappendix}.
 The second point discusses why the lower bound in Section~\ref{circuitlowerboundverificationappendix} is \emph{not} a model-gap argument.

 In Section~\ref{explicitverificationupperboundappendix}, the PSPACE complexity of the algorithm was entirely driven by the fact that an unbounded cross-product of $k$ transducers had to be taken.
 The natural question then becomes, why is the lower bound of Lemma~\ref{explicitverficationlowerboundlemma} only given for turn-based systems?
 Why is there no tight complexity result for the general concurrent explicit system?
+The answer is once again the model-gap, which illustrates the difficulty in establishing lower bounds for explicit systems.

 Suppose that we attempt to show a reduction from a PSPACE-hard problem $L$ to the $W$-NE verification problem for general concurrent explicit systems.
-If we use a number of agents that is linear in the size of the instance problem $L$, then we run into a problem with the size of the transition table -- namely, it will take exponential time to construct.
-Furthermore, recall that the PSPACE upper bound of Section~\ref{explicitverificationupperboundappendix} was driven by the fact that an unbounded cross-product had to be taken.
-If the number of agents is fixed, then this cross-product is no longer unbounded, and the algorithm of Section~\ref{explicitverificationupperboundappendix} runs in PTIME.
+If we use a number of agents that is linear in the size of the instance problem $L$, then we run into a problem with the size of the transition table -- namely, it is exponential w.r.t $L$.
+Recall that the PSPACE upper bound of Section~\ref{explicitverificationupperboundappendix} was driven by the fact that an unbounded cross-product had to be taken.
+Then, if the number of agents is fixed, this cross-product is no longer unbounded, and the algorithm of Section~\ref{explicitverificationupperboundappendix} runs in PTIME.
 This means that attempting to use a fixed number of agents in a PSPACE-hard reduction is equivalent to attempting to prove that PSPACE = PTIME.
-This only leaves the option of using a strictly sublinear number of agents, as discussed in Section~\ref{realizabilitydiscussion}.
+The only option left is to use a sublinear number of agents, as discussed in Section~\ref{realizabilitydiscussion}.

 A reduction that uses a logarithmic number of agents, for example, would be a perfect candidate.
 As we noted earlier, however, such a reduction cannot be found in the literature, and the lack of this type of reduction is what motivated researchers to consider restricted models in the first place.
 In order to better understand why constructing such a reduction is difficult, let us see what happens when we try to modify the reduction in Lemma~\ref{explicitverficationlowerboundlemma} to use a logarithmic, as opposed to a linear, number of agents.